anontyro/base-react-express-template/README.md

 ### TailwindCSS
 Tailwind has been fully intergrated into the frontend to allow for a much easier way to deal with the styles, this provides more flexabiity that can be used well alongside styled-components

+#### Keeping Tailwind Updated
+Tailwind is quickly updated but it is actually pretty simple to update to the latest version.
+Just update the package in the `package.json` then remove the current `tailwind.js` in the root and re-initialize it `npx tailwind init tailwind.js --full` this will now include all the latest classes.

 ### Express
 The backend is using ExpressJS with OvernightJS to better organise the controllers using decorators without having to use a much bigger framework like Nest.